Page created on June 7, 2021. Last updated on January 13, 2022 at 09:20

 It is characterised by enlarged ovaries, increased vascular permeability, and third spacing of fluid from the vessels to the abdominal, pleural, and pericardial cavities.
 This can cause hydrothorax, pericardial effusion, and haemoconcentration.
 These features are caused by high exogenous levels of hCG.

-Patients who become pregnant from the procedure have severe course of the disease, as endogenous hCG worsens the pathophysiology.
+Patients who become pregnant from the procedure have severe course of the disease, as the addition of endogenous hCG worsens the pathophysiology.

 - Previous OHSS